-The OAuth 2.0 Assertion Profile [I-D.ietf-oauth-assertions] defines generic HTTP parameters for transporting Assertions (a.k.a.
+The Assertion Framework for OAuth 2.0 [I-D.ietf-oauth-assertions] defines generic HTTP parameters for transporting Assertions (a.k.a.
 Security Tokens) during interactions with a token endpoint.
 This section defines the values of those parameters for use with JWT Bearer Tokens.